orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.encryptionKey

 Contains the storage encryption key.
-This setting is hidden.
+This setting is hidden..

 ```
 Setting name...: storage.encryptionKey